Devanshshah1309/notes/notes/modules/stochastic-processes/week-5.md

 :::tip note
 When does the equality hold?
 That is, when is $\sum_{n=1}^\infty f_{ii}^{(n)} = 1$?

-Intuitively, this means that in the long run, the process always comes back to $1$, i.e., ALL paths eventually lead to $1$
+Intuitively, this means that in the long run, the process always comes back to $i$ at least once.
+We are guaranteed that there is at least one revisit to $i$ in the future.

 :::